Family Office

 Worked example

-A US family office with $400M in investable assets allocates 25 percent to private investments.
+A family office with $400M in investable assets allocates 25 percent to private investments.
 Within that bucket they target a venture allocation of roughly 40 percent, or 10 percent of total assets:

 | Allocation | Capital | Vehicle |